top of page

 The Basic Rules

 During this age range, toddlers and preschoolers take just one nap a day.
-When a child is really ready for one nap, it will be naturally long (2–3 hours) due to the presence of deep sleep.
-The nap should be centered in the day, so that there is a roughly equivalent distribution of wakefulness before and after the nap.
-All children need to keep the single nap until at least age 3, but some children truly need to nap until age 6.
-Many parents think their child might be dropping the nap around 20–24 months, but this is never the case.
+When a child is really ready for one nap, it will typically range from 1.5-3 hours due to the presence of deep sleep.
+The nap should be centered in the day so that there is a roughly equivalent distribution of wakefulness before and after the nap.
+We recommend keeping the nap until at least age 3 based on napping research, but some children truly need to nap until age 6.
+Many parents think their child might be dropping the nap around 20–24 months, but this is almost never the case.
 At that age, there is a developmental sleep regression that results in many toddlers refusing sleep when they do still need it.
-At this age a child has the capacity to stay awake all day, but that doesn’t mean it’s healthy or that he or she should.
+At this age, a child has the capacity to stay awake all day, but that doesn’t mean it’s healthy or that he or she should.

 How Much Naptime